Rangers vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has put up 95 hits with 19 doubles, 26 home runs and 48 walks.
-He has driven in 57 runs with one stolen base.
+- Jorge Soler has 96 hits with 20 doubles, 26 home runs and 50 walks.
+He has driven in 59 runs with one stolen base.

-- Soler has picked up at least one hit in seven games in a row.
-In his last 10 games he is batting .214 with two home runs, two walks and three RBI.
+- Soler takes an eight-game streak with at least one hit into this contest.
+During his last 10 games he is hitting .220 with a double, two home runs, four walks and five RBI.

 Soler Recent Games